 Because it gets your food to them in the fastest, most convenient way possible.
 Providing this convenience can increase your sales by 10-20%.

-For help evaluating your current delivery system, or discover what is needed to offer food delivery, complete this Restaurant Delivery Audit.
+For help evaluating your current delivery system, or to discover what is needed to offer food delivery, complete this Restaurant Delivery Audit.

 So you’ve got a delivery system set up, now what?
 Well, now it’s time to put your marketer cap on and start sharing.
 Your delivery program is a product, and just like any other product, it needs the proper marketing push.

 A large part of this is going to be the type of packaging and other materials that you use during each delivery.
 For example, a lot of restaurants are satisfied using plain cardboard boxes and Styrofoam containers to deliver their food.
 But the small cost reduction of using these generic materials is massively overshadowed by the downsides that come with it.
 Without packaging that has your logo, there’s nothing to differentiate you from the competition.